Skip to main content

 Land owner requirements upon start of EQIP contract

-The applicant has one (1) year from date of signing the OAI contract with the RRWCD Water Activity Enterprise in which to permanently shut down the well, to meet with RRWCD staff to complete the Well Owner’s Statement and Request to Cancel a Well Permit and if needed, the Water Well Permit Application (Form GWS-44) if the well owner wishes to apply to down-size the well to a small capacity well for livestock/domestic purposes and to abandon or downsize the well.
+The applicant has one (1) year from date of signing the EQIP contract with the RRWCD Water Activity Enterprise in which to permanently shut down the well, to meet with RRWCD staff to complete the Well Owner’s Statement and Request to Cancel a Well Permit and if needed, the Water Well Permit Application (Form GWS-44) if the well owner wishes to apply to down-size the well to a small capacity well for livestock/domestic purposes and to abandon or downsize the well.
 The applicant has until December 1, of the year the contract is signed to get the adjustments made to the well.

 First 5 payments are subject to well shut-off verification